UPraggy/FOOD_DEV/Documentation/utils/INTERFACE_FUNCIONALITIES/rmc/README.md

 ```

 ## Clean data
-> Responsible for resetting all filled fields
+Responsible for resetting all filled fields
 ```python
 def clean_data(self, w):
 ```
 ## Get data page 1
-> Responsible for getting the values of all fields filled in and storing them
+Responsible for getting the values of all fields filled in and storing them
 ```python
 def get_data_pg1(self, w):
 ```
 ## Finish Register
-> Responsible for obtaining the values ​​of all fields filled in, storing them and sending them to the "create customer" function, finalizing the registration
+Responsible for obtaining the values of all fields filled in, storing them and sending them to the "create customer" function, finalizing the registration
 ```python
 def finish_register(self, w):
 ```
 ## RMCR INIT
-> Home page settings
+Home page settings
 ```python
 def rmcr_init(self, w, init):
 ```
-> First, it is directed to the initial registration page, the button **next** are visible again and the fonts and respective texts also return to their initial positions.
+First, it is directed to the initial registration page, the button **next** are visible again and the fonts and respective texts also return to their initial positions.
 ```python
 switch_page(w.rm_stackedWidget,w.rmcr)
         w.rmcr_btn_b.setVisible(True)